nxrighthere/BurstBenchmarks/README.md

 ### Notes
 Suppressing the generation of static unwind tables for exception handling with GCC using `-fno-asynchronous-unwind-tables` leads to better performance in the recursive Fibonacci test: 84,983,484 ticks.
 All other tests remain unaffected.

-Eliminating nested stack allocations in the Mandelbrot test leads to better performance of GCC over Burst by 7%.
+Elimination of nested stack allocations in the Mandelbrot test leads to better performance of GCC over Burst by 7%.

 ### Discussion
 Feel free to join the discussion in the [thread](https://forum.unity.com/threads/benchmarking-burst-against-gcc-machine-code-fibonacci-mandelbrot-nbody.715133/) on Unity forums.